knative/docs/docs/admin/serving/feature-flags.md

 Flags can have the following values:

 Enabled
-: The feature or extension is enabled and currently in use, or active.
+: The feature or extension is enabled and currently in use.

 Allowed
-: The feature or extension is enabled and can be used or made active, for example, by using an additional annotation or spec configuration for a resource.
+: The feature or extension is enabled and can be used, for example, by using an additional annotation or spec configuration for a resource.

 Disabled
 : The feature cannot be used.